A Close Up Look At The 1790 Census

 - Slaves

-Your First Glance at the 1790 Census
+Your Ancestor in the 1790 Census

-First impressions are important.
-Look at the census page for you ancestor as a whole.
-Does anything stand out?
-Are the listings alphabetized or not?
-Why is this important?
 If the names recorded are not alphabetized, you are looking at your ancestor’s neighbors.
 The census taker went house to house and recorded the families in order of his visit.
-Keep in mind the “neighbors” may not have been next door neighbors, but you will get a sense of the neighborhood.

 Your Ancestor’s 1790 Census Enumeration